 Shrines in Japan are lively places at the heart of the local community.
 One of the fun things to do in Kyushu is attend a festival at a local shrine.
 Shrine festivals aren’t solemn holy events.
 They are fun events full of families and kids.
 Everyone comes to have a good time.
 We made this video at a local shrine 15 minutes from our house.
 Come to Kyushu and have fun at a shrine festival yourself!
 If you want to see more things to do around Kyushu subscribe to our YouTube channel.
 Follow our adventures around our amazing island to see which ones you fancy.

 Don’t miss one of Kyushu’s wild and crazy festivals!
 It’s one of the best things to see and so much fun.
 It’s a great day out for the whole family.
 Locals and tourists enjoy them just as much.
 It’s a great chance for you to see how Japanese people party!
 They are held all around the island on different dates.
-The most popular time for festivals is summer.
-Grab a beer or a sweet fizzy drink and have some fun!
+Grab a beer or saké like a local and have some fun!
 Contact us before you book your flight.
 We can help you get your timing right so you can experience a festival for yourself.